Board of Trustees

 Ramez is a board member of Habitat for Humanity International, the US Middle East Project, Brookings Foreign Policy Leadership Council, and the Lambeth Trust.
 He is a former trustee of the National Society for the Prevention of Cruelty to Children (NSPCC), Alpha International, and was founding chair of the Private Equity Foundation.

 He is a graduate of Harvard University, where he was a Harvard College Scholar; and Harvard Business School, where he was a Baker Scholar.
 He is married to Tiziana Sousou and they have three children.

-Stacey brings a wealth of experience to the board, having volunteered frequently at ASL since the family’s arrival in London.
+Stacey brings a wealth of experience to the Board, having volunteered frequently at ASL since the family’s arrival in London.
 Stacey and Ali served as Annual Fund co-chairs for 2015-16; Stacey played a significant role on the Auction Committee for Dream Big, ASL! in 2015, and took on the role of secretary on the PCA board, 2013-15.
 In addition, she has served as a grade rep, on the Communications Council, and on the Finance Standards team for MSA Accreditation.

 Chris and his wife, Faith, moved to London in 2007 with their children, Quinn ’19, Lily ’20 and Maddy ’22.
 Chris was appointed to the ASL Board of Trustees in July 2015.

-Chris has served for three years as a leadership canvasser for the Annual Fund, is a member of the New Frontiers Campaign Cabinet Committee, and served on the Mission and Governance Committee for accreditation with the MSA.
+Chris served for three years as a leadership canvasser for the Annual Fund, was a member of the New Frontiers Campaign Cabinet Committee, and served on the Mission and Governance Committee for accreditation with the MSA.
 Chris currently serves on the Admin/Finance committee.
 In addition, Faith and Chris were leadership co-chairs for the 2013-14 Annual Fund.